aoyshi/Machine-Leaning-Basics/unsupervised/clustering/README.md

 ## Types of Clustering Algorithms:
 #### I. Connectivity Models
-These models are based on the notion that the data points closer in data space exhibit more similarity to each other than the data points lying farther away.
+These models are based on the notion that the data points closer in data space exhibit more similarity to each other than the data points lying farther away. \
+_Verdict: Connective models are very easy to interpret but lack scalability for handling big datasets._
   * **Hierarchical Clustering**: \
     There are different levels of clustering, where each level is obtained by merging, or splitting, clusters from the previous level.
       * a) **Agglomerative Clustering**: \